👥Understanding User Roles in Client Hub

 • Can delete jobs

-Best for: Senior team members who need visibility across the team but not full admin control.
+Best for: Senior team members who supervise work but don’t need admin-level control.

 Permissions:

-All the same permissions as a staff user with the following:
+• All the same permissions as a Staff user with additional oversight tools

 • Can view all team members and job assignments in the Jobs Dashboard (same filter options as Admin)